 This happy, feel-good kale salad recipe is packed with colorful vegetables, crispy chickpeas, avocado, cranberries, and pepitas.
 Great for lunch!

 Is it just me, or does it seem like the kale salad has gone out of style?
 For a while there, the internet was a kale-crazy place to be, but it seems to have fallen out of favor due to Brussels sprouts salads, roasted squash salads, and even pasta salads.
-While I was pondering this important life issue, I realized that it had not only been a while since I’d posted a kale salad recipe – it had been a while since I’d even made a kale salad for myself… so I thought – let’s bring it back(!) with this super fresh, colorful, rainbow kale salad recipe.
+While I was pondering this important life issue, I realized that it had not only been a while since I’d posted a kale recipe – it had been a while since I’d even made a kale salad for myself… so I thought – let’s bring it back(!) with this super fresh, colorful, rainbow salad recipe.

 The guest star of this recipe is the creamy carrot ginger dressing that you see in the photo above.
 I make it by blending roasted carrots with ginger and tangy rice vinegar.
 While you’re roasting your carrots, roast some chickpeas too.
 They add a nice substantial bite to the mix of fresh, raw veggies in this salad.